rust-gamedev/rust-gamedev.github.io/content/news/049/index.md

 _A fleet of ships_

-[Oort] ([GitHub][oort-gh], [Discord][oort-dis]) by [@rlane] is a programming game where you write Rust code to control space ships in combat against other players.
+[Oort] ([GitHub][oort-gh], [Discord][oort-dis]) by [@rlane] is a programming game where you write Rust code to control spaceships in combat against other players.
 Your code needs to manage the thrusters, guns, missiles, comms, and radar of each ship in your fleet.
 There's a series of tutorials where you can solve key problems one by one, such as leading moving targets or missile